‘What If We Lived In Two Houses?’ Talking Kids Through Divorce

 Resources:

 We spoke with Jeanette Betancourt, senior vice chairman for Social Impact at Sesame Workshop.
-She led the development of a toolkit for mother and father known as Dealing with Divorce.
+She led the development of a toolkit for mothers and fathers, Dealing with Divorce.

-The American Psychological Association also offers various resources for adults suffering from the realities of divorce and separation.
+The American Psychological Association also offers various resources for adults suffering from divorce and separation.